 After a career as mechanical engineer and working in the project management group of an oil and gas exploration company, Gerald accomplished the diploma program International Development at the University of Vienna, which he completed with a Magister degree in 2014.
 Within his studies he set the main focus on energy politics, sociology of technology studies, political economy, political ecology and environmental politics.
 Three years of his studies he spent as an exchange student at the University of Lapland (in Rovaniemi, Finland), where he added a regional focus on the Arctic and furthermore accomplished the (non-degree) Arctic Studies Program.
 During this time he also completed his diploma thesis.
-After working in the Anthropology Research Team in the Arctic Centre he is currently employed in the Northern Institute for Environmental and Minority Law, also in the Arctic Centre (Rovaniemi).
-Gerald is also PhD student at the University of Lapland.
+Since then he has worked as project researcher in a couple of different projects in the Anthropology research team and in the Northern Institute for Environmental and Minority Law, both at the Arctic Centre, University of Lapland.
+Gerald is also PhD student at the Faculty of Social Sciences, University of Lapland.

-His current research focus is in the fields of :
+His current research interests are in the fields of :

 - Extractive industries, energy politics, environmental politics, and natural resource management

 Zojer, G. (2020): Moving the Human Being Into the Focus of Cybersecurity.
 In: Salminen, M., Zojer, G. and Hossain, K. (eds.): Digitalisation and Human Security: A Multi-Disciplinary Approach to Cybersecurity in the European High North.
 Palgrave Macmillan, pp. 353-363. doi.org/10.1007/978-3-030-48070-7_13